dfreire/smartfwt/README.md

 Copyright (c) 2010 Dário Freire

-FanFair is free software; you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License version 3] [lgpl-3.0] as published by the Free Software Foundation.
+SmartFwt is free software; you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License version 3] [lgpl-3.0] as published by the Free Software Foundation.